 Note how all of the fields in this non-fillable form have been recognized.
 That happened automatically and instantly, and now I can customize the options, appearance and format of each one.

 The app can even convert your paper forms into PDF forms quickly and easily.
 “That’s impressive enough, but then we come to PDFelement’s handling of forms.
 Scan one of your existing paper forms as a PDF then open it in PDFelement.
-Now click the Form Field Recognition button and the software goes to work, automatically recognising the fields you would normally fill in by hand and turning them into editable text fields to be filled in as part of a digital form.”
+Now click the Form Field Recognition button and the software goes to work, automatically recognizing the fields you would normally fill in by hand and turning them into editable text fields to be filled in as part of a digital form.”
 (Macworld UK)

-My personal take: Creating PDF forms can be technical, challenging, and time consuming.
+My personal take: Creating PDF forms can be technical, challenging, and time-consuming.
 PDFelement removes the pain by converting paper forms and other computer files for you.